 Just creating a website is not enough.
-Getting listed in search engines is the essential goal of all website owners so that a website becomes visible in SERP for certain keywords.
+Getting listed in the search engines is the essential goal of all website owners so that a website becomes visible in SERP for certain keywords.
 This listing of a website and visibility of freshest content is mainly due to search engine robots that crawl and index websites.
-Webmasters could control the way in which these robots parse websites by inserting instructions in a special file called robots.txt.
+Webmasters can control the way in which these robots parse websites by inserting instructions in a special file called robots.txt.

-How to Create Robots.txt File
+How to Create Robots.txt for WordPress?

+Now go back to the Cloudways Platform and from the top left bar, go to Applications.
 Select the application that you want to add the robots.txt file for:

-Advanced robots.txt for WordPress
+Advanced Robots.txt for WordPress

 Search engines like Google and Bing support the use of wildcards in the robots.txt file.
 These wildcards can be used to allow/disallow specific file types throughout the WordPress website.

 An asterisk (*) can be used to handle a wide range of options/selections.